-From 30 September 2021, suppliers bidding for major government contracts with an anticipated value of over £5m per annum (Including Frameworks and DPS), will be expected to demonstrate their commitment to achieving ‘Net Zero’ by 2050 in the UK with the inclusion of a Carbon Reduction Plan.
+As of 30 September 2021, suppliers bidding for major government contracts with an anticipated value of over £5m per annum (Including Frameworks and DPS), are required to demonstrate their commitment to achieving ‘Net Zero’ by 2050 within the UK by creating a Carbon Reduction Plan.

 This new requirement will be included in all relevant notices, and will be utilised in England by Central Government Departments, their Executive Agencies and Non-Departmental Public Bodies.
 It is not mandatory for Devolved Administrations, but they can adopt this requirement on a voluntary basis.